irixce/irixce.github.io/_posts/2018-10-03-python-pandas-copying-dfs.markdown

 ---
 layout: post
-title:  "Python Pandas: Copying a Column of a DataFrame"
+title:  "Python Pandas: Tips & Tricks"
 date:   2018-10-03
 categories: python pandas data-frames
 ---

+## Copying a Column of a DataFrame

-## Problem Statement 1: Updating An Existing DataFrame
+### Problem Statement 1: Updating An Existing DataFrame

 Given a sample pandas DataFrame `df` with two columns containing user `name` and `age`, we want to update `df` with a copy of the `age` column.